-2021-2023 North Shore Expansion: A unified agency response for on-going litter and trash issues emerge for Tahoe's north shore; with the opening of a Clean Tahoe Team office in Kings Beach; servicing Truckee, Kings Beach, Tahoe City, Incline Village, and Crystal Bay.
-A \$350,000+ investment by multiple jurisdictions was pooled for this pilot.
+2021-2024 North Shore Expansion: A unified agency response for on-going litter and trash issues emerge for

+Tahoe's north shore; with the opening of a Clean Tahoe Team office in Kings Beach; servicing Truckee, Kings Beach, Tahoe City, Incline Village, and Crystal Bay.
+A \$350,000+ investment by multiple jurisdictions is pooled for this project.